 (c) Insurance.
-When listing properties, HUD may elect to include information to indicate whether the property is eligible for FHA-insured financing under section 203(B) of the National Housing Act (12 U.S.C.
+When listing properties, HUD may elect to only identify property not eligible for mortgage insurance under section 203(b) of the National Housing Act (12 U.S.C.
 1709(b)).

 (d) Financing.
 (1) Subject to underwriting requirements, REO properties that have not been identified as uninsurable in accordance with paragraph (c) of this section can be purchased and financed with a mortgage insured under section 203(b) or 203(k) of the National Housing Act (12 U.S.C.
 1709(b), 1709(k)), if supported by an FHA appraisal, in one of the following ways:

 (ii) Insured with repair escrow.
-(A) A property that requires no more than $10,000 for repairs to meet the MPS, as defined in HUD Handbook 4905.1 or any successor handbook, as determined by the Secretary, will be offered for sale in “as-is” condition with FHA mortgage insurance available, as provided in part 203 of this chapter, provided the mortgagor establishes a cash escrow to ensure the completion of the required repairs.
+(A) A property that requires no more than $10,000 for repairs to meet the MPS as defined in HUD Handbook 4905.1 or any successor handbook or, as determined by the Secretary, will be offered for sale in “as-is” condition with FHA mortgage insurance available, as provided in part 203 of this chapter, provided the mortgagor establishes a cash escrow to ensure the completion of the required repairs.